cloud441/ACEProjectAmaris/README.md

 ## Part 4: Add a Database for user Request/Index Answer

+> In a lot of projects, you will need a Database to store specific application log or user request.
+In our case, we want to store all our application responses to user requests in order to track user experience.
+The kind of data is not static because it depends on our retrieved posts, so we may want a NoSQL Database such as Firestore.

 ### Step 4.1: Create a Firestore Database

 * Go to Firestore on the GCP Console.